 Immediate relief for Icy Hot burns or chemical burns from other Methyl Salicylate ointments such as Bengay, Bayer Muscle Joint Cream, ArthriCare Ultra Cream, and Tiger Balm:

 To cool the burn, carefully wipe off excess cream with a kleenex, apply olive oil with a cotton ball, wipe off with another kleenex, and THEN wash off with water.
 This stops the burn within minutes.
 I am not a doctor, just a mom sharing the answer she got, because it really works.
 Let me know if it works for you too.

 *IMPORTANT* IcyHot now makes a “no mess” roll on formula which leaves a film over the the active ingredients (I guess to keep it from getting on your clothes? ) If you’re burning with this formula or any other brand like it, you WILL need to wash off the film first with soap and water, and then use the olive oil trick to stop the burn.
-(Update: that isn’t completely stopping the burn for some people, though most say it helped somewhat.
-Avoid the roll-on stuff!)
+This seems to help though the rollon is harder to get off.

 When Icy Hot gets TOO hot!
 How to take the burn out of Icy Hot

 My five year old woke up crying with leg aches tonight.
 So I did what I always do for legaches: applied icy hot.
 Only this time it seems his skin was a bit sensitive.
 And icyhot doesn’t wash off so easily with water.